Article Categories

 ]

-We are required to write a JavaScript function that takes one such array, and yields (returns) a new array.
+We need to write a JavaScript function that takes this array and groups projects by customer, creating a new transformed structure.

 const arr = [